-Social Security & Weddings: What Paperwork Do Newlyweds Need To Complete?
+Social Security and Weddings: What Paperwork Do Newlyweds Need To Complete?

 Weddings are a time of celebration, but it also means lots of paperwork.
-According to the Social Security Administration, newlyweds mustn’t forget that your Social Security number and your name must match in the record Social Security keeps of your lifetime earnings.
+According to the Social Security Administration, you must not forget that your Social Security number and name must match in the record Social Security keeps of lifetime earnings.

 The SSA uses your earnings record to calculate your Social Security payments.
 An incorrect record can potentially mean lower monthly payments and delayed benefits.